 Due to the growth in China’s IT and mobile internet services sector there are a number of opportunities and roles available.
 Companies such as Tencent, Baidu and Alibaba have a great presence in the market and represent the potential in this sector for increasing graduate opportunities across all service areas.

 Recruitment timelines in China

 As the recruitment landscape in China is so diverse, it’s difficult to provide a comprehensive overview.
 The recruitment timeline in China for foreign investment enterprises or local private enterprises is generally August to October which can make it difficult for one year master’s students to apply.
 However, many employers are starting to use remote methods of recruitment, such as video interviews, Skype interviews or, if they have a UK office, setting up interviews here.
 We also organise careers fairs throughout August in Beijing, Shanghai and Hong Kong, specifically aimed at students looking to return to mainland China or Hong Kong after graduation.

 There are strategies you can use whilst here in the UK to help you prepare for your return.
 One recommendation would be that you could start networking with LSE alumni who have found roles in China.
 To help you connect you can use platforms such as LinkedIn or the LSE alumni associations in Beijing, Shanghai and Hong Kong.
 We have also run a remote version of our Meet an Alum programme with alumni based in China.

 Most companies and organisations in China have official accounts on social media sites and advertise positions through them.
 The main platforms to use are Weibo and WeChat.

 Searching for opportunities

-If you’re keen to start searching for roles in China whilst you’re in the UK, CareerHub currently has 36 live vacancies in China, and this is something we are continually looking to grow.
-You can also use Chinese job sites to look for roles.
-We have found the following sites of most use to LSE students:
+If you’re keen to start searching for roles in China whilst you’re in the UK, CareerHub usually has a selection of live vacancies in China – however, it’s a good idea to diversify and use some of the following Chinese job sites to look for roles:

 Chinese language job sites